DivyaAK-creator/My-DSA-Progress/README.md

 Practice Problems:

-- Sum of digits of a number
+- Sum of digits of a number.
-- Armstrong number check
+- Armstrong number check.
-- Palindrome number check
+- Palindrome number check.

 ---